samuelLovett/tempEgo/README.md

 # tempEgo

 tempEgo is a Python package for calculating the 2D ego-motion velocity of a sensing platform from 2D millimetre-wave (mmWave) radar data.
-This package implements the ego-motion estimation methods detailed in [Enhancing Doppler Ego-Motion Estimation: A Temporally Weighted Approach to RANSAC](link to be added).
+This package implements the three ego-motion estimation methods detailed in [Enhancing Doppler Ego-Motion Estimation: A Temporally Weighted Approach to RANSAC](link to be added).

 The three methods are:
 * KB: Traditional ego-motion estimation technique as detailed in D. Kellner et al., "[Instantaneous ego-motion estimation using doppler radar](https://doi.org/10.1109/ITSC.2013.6728341)," in 16th ITSC, 2013, pp. 869–874
 * TEMPSAC: TEMporal SAmpling Consensus implements a weighted sliding window of sensor measurements biasing the algorithm to estimate the velocity using newer samples in time.
 * TWLSQ: Temporally Weighted Least Squares implements a sliding window and temporal weighting scheme for model fitting.

 ## Prerequisites
 A method of supplying this package with mmWave data, either using a physical sensor or a pre-existing dataset.